Havasupai Packing List: What to Bring in 2025

 When backpacking in places with water sources, I typically bring two 1L Smartwater bottles: one for clean, filtered water and one for “dirty” water that I drink through a Sawyer filter.
 I also pack a collapsible water bladder for camp use and a 16-oz Nalgene just for electrolytes

 I didn’t bring a camp chair on this trip since many of the campsites have picnic tables and benches.
-However, I packed a pair of grippy gloves, which were super helpful for the descent to Mooney Falls, and a microfiber towel that ended up being more useful as a rug inside the tent — the wind blew in so much sand that it made a big difference.
+However, I packed a pair of grippy gloves, which were super helpful for the descent to Mooney Falls, and a microfiber towel that ended up being more useful as a rug inside the tent.
+The wind blew in so much sand that it made a big difference.

 There are three restroom locations in the campground: one near the entrance, one in the middle, and one at the far end near Mooney Falls.
 However, it’s a good idea to bring a backcountry poopy kit with you since there are no restrooms along the hike or while exploring.

-- Backpacking Backpack
+- Backpacking Backpack (I use a 55L one)

 - Daypack – I didn’t end up bringing this daypack, but I purchased it for the trip.
 It’s only 4oz, and I highly recommend it as a day pack for the day hikes in Havasupai.